 The double entry system ensures the balancing of the accounting equation.

-There are many benefits of double entry accounting system as compared to single entry accounting system.
+There are many benefits of a double-entry accounting system as compared to the single-entry accounting system.
 E.g.

 Different Account Heads:

-The double entry system enables us to categorize each transaction into a distinct class of accounts e.g. current and long term assets, short and long term liabilities, revenue and expense etc. This helps in better understanding of the financial results and financial position of a business.
+The double entry system enables us to categorize each transaction into a distinct class of accounts, e.g., current and long term assets, short and long term liabilities, revenue and expense, etc. This helps in a better understanding of the financial results and financial position of a business.

 The double entry system also provides a control mechanism with its requirement of debits equaling credits.
 Errors can be identified easily and then rectified.
 It also enables the standardization of the preparation and presentation of financial reports.
-GAAPS and IFRS that are applicable on financial statements rely on the double entry system for preparing financial statements in a standard format.
-Furthermore, the application of accounting principles e.g. matching, going concern etc. also requires that the double entry accounting system to be used.
+GAAP and IFRS that are applicable on financial statements rely on the double-entry system for preparing financial statements in a standard format.
+Furthermore, the application of accounting principles, e.g., matching, going concern, etc., also requires that the double-entry accounting system be used.

-In the simple ‘worksheet method’, each balance sheet item has their column.
-Transactions are included in the rows, with ‘entries’ in the columns of the items that are affected by the transactions.
-Increases were added, and decreases subtracted.
+In the simple ‘worksheet method,’ each balance sheet item has its column.
+Transactions are included in the rows, with ‘entries’ in the columns of the items affected by the transactions.
+Increases were added and decrease subtracted.
 Even though this method would work (even for large volumes of transactions), this is not how accounting systems are organized.

-In practice every balance sheet item has their own record, called a T-account.
-A T-account, as the name suggests, looks like a capital T, the left side is defined as ‘debit’ (or ‘D’) and the right side as ‘credit’ (or ‘C’).
-On one side additions are written, and on the other side subtractions.
+In practice, every balance sheet item has its own record, called a T-account.
+A T-account, as the name suggests, looks like a capital T, the left side is defined as ‘debit’ (dr or ‘D’) and the right side as ‘credit’ (cr or ‘C’).
+On one side, additions are written, and on the other side, subtractions.
 Which side is ‘+’ and which side ‘-’ depends on the type of T-account.
 See the figure below for the debit-and-credit rules for the different T-accounts.

 The value (balance) of a T-account is computed by balancing out the debit and credit side.
 For example, a T-account with total debits of 100 and total credits of 80 will have a debit balance of 20.
 A T-account can technically ‘switch’ from one side to another.
 For example, a credit of 7 to a T-account with a debit balance of 5 will result in a credit balance of 2.
 This switching can take place for a bank account when the balance of the bank account switches from positive and negative.

 Which T-accounts does the firm need?
-A company is free to chose the number of T-accounts.
-Depending on the nature of the business detail may be required in different areas.
+A company is free to choose the number of T-accounts.
+Depending on the nature of the business, detail may be required in different areas.
 For example, a consultancy firm may have a single T-account ‘vehicles’ to register the cost of the vehicles they own.
 A car rental firm probably requires more detail when it comes to accounting for the cars they own.
-Such a company could have T-accounts for different kind of cars such as sedans, SUV’s and trucks.
+Such a company could have T-accounts for different kinds of cars such as sedans, SUVs and trucks.